Message From Dr. Scott Reeves

 Division Faculty

 The Regional Anesthesia and Acute Pain Medicine faculty members are recognized leaders in the field with peer-reviewed publications and book chapters, in addition to speaking at regional and national conferences.
-All of the regional faculty are board certified in anesthesiology and members of the regional anesthesiology pain service.
+All of the regional faculty are board-certified in anesthesiology and members of the regional anesthesiology pain service.
 The Department of Anesthesia and Perioperative Medicine at MUSC is a highly integrated, collaborative group of adult and pediatric anesthesiologists.
 The department is comprised of 70+ staff anesthesiologists, 50+ residents in clinical anesthesia training, and more than 50+ nurse anesthetists who are all committed to providing optimal care to adult and pediatric patients requiring anesthesia.
 Members of the department also conduct clinical research and teach postgraduate and continuing education programs.
 MUSC anesthesiologists supervise over greater than 35,000 anesthetics annually.
 This large number of cases, integrated with ongoing research and education, results in wide-ranging expertise in regional anesthesia and acute pain medicine.

 Team meeting